 (Reuters) - Danske Bank (DANSKE.CO) faces a widening investigation into suspected money laundering at its Estonian branch.

-Denmark’s biggest lender released a report last month showing the branch handled 200 billion euros ($230 billion) in transactions - 10 times Estonia’s GDP - between 2007 and 2015.
+Denmark’s biggest lender released a report last month showing the branch handled 200 billion euros (176.5 billion pounds) in transactions - 10 times Estonia’s GDP - between 2007 and 2015.

 It said of the approximately 6,200 accounts it had examined so far that most were linked to clients registered in Russia, Britain and the British Virgin Islands and “the vast majority of these customers have been deemed suspicious”.